jacobvanschenck/Multisig-Wallet/README.md

 -   Use [this link](https://multi-sig-wallet-vs.netlify.app/) to head over to the live site
 -   Login with Metamask
--   Make sure to change Network to Kovan on Metamask
+-   Make sure to change Network to Sepolia on Metamask
 <p>&nbsp;</p>
 <p>&nbsp;</p>